California Is Refusing To Disclose Vital COVID-19 Data To The Pubic

 "It's a public agency, so it's just curious why they wouldn't share the data, especially with the local health officers," he concluded.

-California has been particularly hard hit by the epidemic.
-In fact, doctors had previously warned that they might have to start rationing care if the situation continues to get worse, per The Inquisitr.
+California has been particularly hard hit by the pandemic.
+In fact, doctors had previously warned that they might have to start rationing care if the situation continues to worsen, per The Inquisitr.